Can You Use a Different Golf Ball When Putting? (Explained!)

 Just when you think you know all the rules of the game, you get a twist you did not expect.

-The United States Golfing Association (USGA) puts out a rule book pertaining to what you can and cannot do on the golf course, so let’s take a deeper look into when and when you cannot change out your ball.
+The United States Golfing Association (USGA) puts out a rule book about what you can and cannot do on the golf course, so let’s take a deeper look into when and when you cannot change your ball.

 Are you allowed to switch balls on the green?

 On the putting green, you may not swap out the original ball you are using.
-If you are caught using the wrong ball, it is a one-stroke penalty.
+It is a one-stroke penalty if you are caught using the wrong ball.

 When you make it to the putting green, you will mark your ball and lift it.